Primary

 Also targets: Glutes

-Want Close Stance Hack Squat in your program?
+See where Close Stance Hack Squat fits in your weekly plan

 Position yourself in the hack squat machine.